Paradonas/Eco-Strap-Website/README.md

 The website is still under development.
-The prototype is currently being developed in the main branch.
-Later the prototype will go in to the "prototype" branch.
+The prototype is currently being developed in this branch.
+Later the prototype will go in to the main branch.
 The main branch will then contain a reactive and responsive website with standarized code, use of the skeleton library and react for js site management.
+It may contain JQuery.

+This no javascript version is now done.